Omnitouch/prometheus-client-c/README.md

 Documentation can be found
 [at the documentation site](https://digitalocean.github.io/prometheus-client-c/) and an example can be found under example/.
 Check under the releases tab for tarballs and debian installers

+## Installing

+To install run `sudo install.sh` in the root of the repo.
+This will install libprom.so and libpromhttp.so to /usr/lib.

 ## Versioning